fleschutz/PowerShell/Docs/list-fritzbox-calls.md

 ## list-fritzbox-calls.ps1 - Lists the phone calls of the FRITZ!Box device

-This script lists the phone calls of the FRITZ!Box device.
+This PowerShell script lists the phone calls of the FRITZ!Box device.

 ## Parameters
 ```powershell